Rebecca Ann Walsh

 Earlier in my time at NC State I served as the faculty sponsor for our department's Alpha Pi Theta chapter of Sigma Tau Delta, the international English Honors society.
 Associate Professor Christopher Crosbie now serves as the new chapter sponsor.

 My book, The Geopoetics of Modernism (University Press of Florida, February 2015), focuses on the intersections between globally-oriented modernist American poetry and academic and middlebrow forms of geography of the time, specifically the cosmological geography of Alexander von Humboldt and Mary Somerville, the environmental determinism of Ellen Churchill Semple, and versions of environmental determinism that animate the National Geographic Magazine.

 I have also published essays on film, women's writing and feminist theory, American Studies, and modernist literature, and have edited a special issue of Interventions: International Journal of Postcolonial Studies entitled "Global Diasporas" which includes work by Moustafa Bayoumi, Sara Casteel Phillips, Chris Chekuri, Himadeep Mupidi, Aihwa Ong, and Rhacel Parrenas.

 I am the current Co-Chair (with Celena Kusch) of The H.D.
 International Society.
 For information about the Society and H.D.
-(Hilda Doolittle), who generated significant modernist poetry, novels, memoirs, short stories, essays, and literary and film criticism, and who also starred in and helped generate avant garde film, check out the society's newly revamped website (which is hosted at NC State thanks to the English Department):
+(Hilda Doolittle), who generated significant modernist poetry, novels, memoirs, short stories, essays, and literary and film criticism, and who also starred in and helped generate avant garde film, check out the society's website (which is hosted at NC State thanks to the English Department):